pull-fiction/make-crops-not-war/index.md

 <iframe class="plot_ani" src="assets/plots/map-agri-war-leb3.html"></iframe>

-What immediately caught our eyes is the disconnect between areas of heavy agricultural production and those of battles.
+What immediately caught our eyes is the evident distinction between areas of heavy agricultural production and those of battles.
 The civil war mainly affected the urban areas, especially the capital Beirut.
-Nowadays, Beirut hosts more than one third of the population of Lebanon [^2] [^3] and we suspect there was a similar distribution before the war.
-On the other hand, the most productive area of the country is located in the valleys of Beqaa.
+Nowadays, Beirut hosts more than one third of the population of Lebanon [^2,^3] and we suspect there was a similar distribution before the war.
+On the other hand, the most productive area of the country is located in the valleys of Beqaa, where almost no event have taken place.

 ## Our theory...